stagedml/pylightnix/docs/demos/REPL.md

 [Complete source of this demo](./REPL.py)

 This demonstration re-uses the setting of [MNIST demo](./MNIST.md).
-Here we show how to use the collection of `repl_` functions to simplify debug sessions.
+Here we show how to use the collection of `repl_` functions to debug arbitrary stages of Pylightnix.

-Consider the following chain of stages `Stage1 -> Stage2 -> Stage3`.
-Pylightnix
+Consider the chain of subsequent stages `Stage1 -> Stage2 -> Stage3 -> Stage 4`.
-effectively caches the results of Stages 1 and 2 so if Stage 3 require debugging (which is a fix-and-rerun loop), it will not trigger their re-calculation.
+Pylightnix effectively caches the results of Stages 1 and 2 so if Stage 3 require debugging, we could realize `Stage2` and then manually call the constructor of Stage3 several times to find out the problem.
+But if our Stage3 is a long-running job, and the problem appears near to it's end, we may face several difficulties:

-But if Stage 3 is a long-running job, and the problem appears near to it's final part, we may want some way to re-use some of it's internal results.
-Naturally, Pylightnix can't see what is inside the stage, but nevetheless the process of debugging may be simplified by pausing the computation as close to the point of interest as possible.

-Inserting calls to python debuggers like `ipdb` is one possible way to pause the computation, but they typically offer a limited debugging shell and may not provide full access to the Python environment.
+- We need to run and wait the stage to reach the problem place.
+We can't benefit from it's possible internal modularity.
+- We can't use powerful tools such as IPython shell to inspect the Python interpreter state during the run because all the computation is done inside the `realize`.

+To aid the situation, Pylightnix offers `repl_` version of `realize` function.
-In Pylightnix we offer a more generic solution which 'drops' user into normal IPython shell while the main computation state is stored in a single Puthon object waiting to be resumed.
+`repl_realize` is expected to be called from REPL shells like IPython or Jupyter notebook.
+This new function could be programmed to return while keeping the computation state in a special Python object waiting to be resumed or canceled.

+Users may inspect the state during the pause, execute arbitrary Python functions and finally call `repl_continue` or `repl_cancel` to either continue or cancel the normal realization process.
+The whole procedure resembles the one we see in `git rebase --continue` workflow.

-Pylightnix supports build interrupts which involves triggering core's internal Python generators.
-The generic functions like `realize` and `realizeMany` all hide the communication details, but the `repl_realize` of [pylightnix.repl module](./../../src/pylightnix/repl.py) does allow us the direct access to this machinery.
-In particular, it allows us to pause the computation by returning earlier than it is complete.
-During the pause, Pylightnix' state is kept in a `ReplHelper` object, either global or specifically chosen by the user.
+At the lower level, Pylightnix programs realization interrupts which involve triggering core's internal Python generators.
+The generic functions like `realize` and `realizeMany` do hide the communication details, but the `repl_realize` of [pylightnix.repl module](./../../src/pylightnix/repl.py) does allow us a closer access to this machinery.

-`repl_realize` is expected to be called from REPL shells like IPython.
-There user may inspect the Python state during the pause, execute arbitrary functions and finally resume the computation by calling `repl_continue` or `repl_continueBuild` or cancel it by calling `repl_cancel`.

 Defining MNIST stages